karamoko17/Challenge_Web_Mining/README.md

 - [Authors](#authors)

 ## 🔍 Key Features

-- **💿 Track upload**: drag and drop various music files formats for automated recognition (mp3, flac, ogg, wav and m4a)
+- **💿 Track upload**: drag and drop various music file formats for automated recognition (mp3, flac, ogg, wav and m4a)
-- **🎤 On-the-fly recognition**: Using your microphone, sample a 5-second only clip and get your song recognize in a matter of seconds !
+- **🎤 On-the-fly recognition**: Using your microphone, sample a 5-second clip and get your song recognized in a matter of seconds!
 - **📊 Advanced Data Visualization**: Interactive charts and graphs to understand track classification

 ## 🚀 Installation
 ### Prerequisites
 - Docker installed on your system

 ### Quick Start with Docker Image
 If you have a prebuilt "Challenge_Web_Mining.tar" Docker image, you can load and run it as follows:
 1. Load the image:
    ```bash
    docker load -i Challenge_Web_Mining.tar